Don’t shoot the (Blackberry) Messenger

 About meI'm Chris Measures and I've spent the last 18 years creating and implementing PR and marketing campaigns for technology companies.
 I've worked with everyone from large quoted companies to fast growth start-ups, giving me unrivalled experience and ideas.
 I'm now director of Measures Consulting, an agency that uses this expertise to deliver PR and marketing success for technology businesses.

-- RT @Cabume: JerkTech – the unacceptable face of technology?
-Guest blog by @ChrisMeasures ow.ly/zi7Z3 3 days ago
+- RT @Cabume: Sting, Simon and Sex – 20 years of the Smartphone.
+Guest blog by @ChrisMeasures ow.ly/AwEQy 2 days ago

 advertising Android Apple ARM Artificial intelligence Autonomy BBC BBC Micro big data Business Cambridge Cambridge Judge Business School Cambridgeshire Cambridge University CamCreative CfEL Coca Cola Creativity Daily Mail David Cameron Deloitte Education Entrepreneur Eric Schmidt Facebook Google government IBM Idea Transform innovation iPad IPhone iTunes Journalism LinkedIn London marketing Marketing and Advertising Mark Zuckerberg Measures Consulting Microsoft Mike Lynch mobile MySpace Nokia Norwich Nudge Online Communities Pitch and Mix PR Privacy Public Relations Raspberry Pi Red Gate Software Silicon Fen Silicon Valley Smartphone social media Social network Starbucks startup Startup Weekend Tech City Technology Ted Shelton Television The Economist twitter United States Vodafone WhatsApp Wired World Cup YouTube ZX Spectrum